-- (1) Split Phase data

-- 2 V Hold data

-- 3 Sub Control data
+- (1) Sub Control data

-- 4 User Preset data
+- (2) User Preset data

-- (5) White Balance (user) data
+- 3 White Balance (user) data

 The appropriate bit is set (1) when the data is to be restored, otherwise the bit is cleared (0).

-If the value is zero nothing is restored and the message is basically ignored.
+If the value is zero nothing is restored and NAK is issued by the monitor.

-This operation will take approximately ten seconds to execute therefore it is advised that the remote control device waits this period of time.
-The data items to be restored are defined in the second, third and fourth bytes of data.
-This is the last section of data within the message and is used with the White Balance (user), User Preset and Sub Control mentioned above.
+This operation will take approximately ten seconds to complete.
+Therefore it is advised that the remote control device waits this period of time.
+2. The data items to be restored are defined in the second, third and/or forth bytes of data depending on which elements of data are specified in the first byte.

+These bytes are located at the end of the message and are used to set values for each specified element of data (White Balance (user), User Preset or Sub Control) as described in the table below.
 The bytes are applied from White Balance (user) data towards Sub Control data.
-The values are specified as follows:

 White Balance (second byte) User Preset (third byte) Sub Control (fourth byte)

 1 (Ignored) Volume (Ignored)

 2 Blue bias (Ignored) (Ignored)

 3 Green bias (Ignored) (Ignored)

 4 Red bias Contrast Contrast

 5 (Ignored) Aperture (Ignored)

-6 Blue gain Bright Bright
+6 Blue gain Brightness Brightness

-1 Green gain Phase Phase
+7 Green gain Phase Phase

 8 Red gain Chroma Chroma